-I am an Associate Professor of Philosophy at Auburn University.
+I am a Professor of Philosophy at Auburn University.

 I earned a PhD in History and Philosophy of Science from the University of Pittsburgh in 2006.
 Since then, I have taught at Yale, Duke, Emory, and Iowa State universities and served for a time as managing editor of the Journal of the History of Philosophy.